 Social Sector Trials

-The Social Sector Trials are in place in sixteen locations around New Zealand.
-This programme of work begin in March 2011 and has been extended to 30 June 2015.
+The Social Sector Trials are a cross-sectoral initiative in place in sixteen locations around New Zealand.
+This programme of work began in March 2011 and has been extended to 30 June 2016.

 Social Housing Reform Programme